Samagra-Development/Samagra-Website/src/pages/amritseries/familyid.md

 motionGraphic2: /img/family-id-website-gifs_after_2.mp4
-title7: By creating a high-confidence family level database , Family ID has enabled the government to proactively identify and deliver welfare to eligible families allowing targeted utilisation of public funds.
+title7: By creating a high-confidence family level database , Family ID has enabled the government to proactively identify and deliver welfare to eligible families allowing targeted utilisation of public funds
 icon1: /img/imapct-1a.png
 impactNumber1: 3647592
 impactNumber1Decimal: 0